 It should be emphasized that the flexibility in the choice of beam parameters remains one of the key advantages of the ILC.
 It can be adjusted whenever new ideas and discoveries either from (HL-) LHC or from the ILC itself set new requirements.
-In particular, the center-of-mass energy of the ILC can always be reduced from the nominal maximum energy without loss of efficiency, as long as adequate provision is made for positron production.

-4.2.2 Parameters
+o 4.2.2 Parameters